C3R General Information

 The Coalition builds on existing resources of including Career and Technical education, Capital Area College Access Network, Power of WE, The Early College, High School Diploma Completion Initiative, and the Promise Programs: Hope Scholars, Holt Scholars, Lansing Promise, Mason Scholars, Leslie Aspire and Edgewood Scholars.

 This project is an initiative of the Lansing Community College Board of Trustees, Larry Meyer, Chairperson.
-It is executed by Toni Hughes Glasscoe and Elaine Miles, Lead Support from K-12 Relations, Dedria A. Humphries, Professor, English, Richard Prystowsky, Provost and Senior Vice President Academic Affairs; Vicki Deketalaere, Associate VP, Academic and Student Affairs.
+It is executed by Toni Hughes Glasscoe, Director of K-12 Relations; Elaine Miles, Lead Support, K-12 Relations; Dedria A. Humphries, Professor, English; Richard Prystowsky, Provost and Senior Vice President Academic Affairs; and Vicki Deketalaere, Associate VP, Academic and Student Affairs.

 In Spring Semester 2014 Professor Humphries of the English, Humanities and Social Sciences Department was engaged to forward four aspects of the work of the C3R.
-She developed the Coalition concept in two formats, this paper and a PowerPoint presentation; assisted in the recruitment of college staff and faculty to serve on work teams; and developed a plan for a Summer Bridge Program.
-The fourth aspect, gathering and reviewing student achievement data and creating a report will be accomplished this summer.
-In addition, during Summer session 2014, efforts will focus on building awareness among external stakeholders and the Bridge Program Pilot.
+She developed the Coalition concept in this paper and a PowerPoint presentation, assisted in the recruitment of college staff and faculty to serve on work teams, and developed a plan for a Summer Bridge Program.
+The fourth aspect, gathering and reviewing student achievement data and creating a report, will be accomplished this summer.
+In addition, during summer session 2014, efforts will focus on building awareness among external stakeholders and the Bridge Program Pilot.